Guidelines for Special Issues and Thematic Symposia

 Proposals should be submitted to the attention of the Editor-in-Chief:

 NOTE: Guest Editors, while replacing the Editor-in-Chief in the Editorial process, need to comply with the Publisher’s Code of Conduct as described here: https://www.springernature.com/gp/editors/code-of-conduct-journals

 There is more information on this in the Appendix – Publisher’s Code of Conduct at the end of this document.

-There are two formats available for collected papers at Acta Analytica, each of which serves different purposes:
+There are two formats available for collected papers at Contemporary Islam, each of which serves different purposes:

-1. Special Issues generally comprise approximately 8 to 9 papers and are limited to 140 - 160 pages (print version; as a rule of thumb: 7.500-9.000 words translate to approximately 10-12 pages).
+1. Special Issues generally comprise approximately 8 or 9 papers.
 The journal sets no limit on the length of individual papers but the length of a paper must be justified by its contents.
 Normally previously published papers were between 6,000 and 9,000 words.

-2. Thematic Symposia generally comprise 3 to 4 papers and are limited to approximately 70-80 pages (print version; as a rule of thumb: 7.500-9.000 words translate to approximately 10-12 pages), and are published as a separate section within a regular issue of the journal.
+2. Thematic Symposia generally comprise 4 to 5 papers and are published as a separate section within a regular issue of Contemporary Islam.